margarthebar/Hearts/README.md

 Project Plan

 Done:
- - Build the basic playing area in Processing.
-Allow the user to select a card to play into the center.
+ - Build the basic playing area in Processing
  - Card class
  - Display of cards on screen
+ - Allow the user to select a card to play into the center

 To do:
  - Mouse interaction with cards